 Today there are about 6,500 homeless people in the district of Columbia.

 No 10 – Boston

-What I find interesting about this list are the cities that you do not see, such as a city like Chicago, a major US city.
+What I find interesting about this list are the cities you do not see, such as Chicago, a major US city.
 Chicago is not on the list of cities with a huge homelessness problem.
 It is also interesting to note that many of the cities on this list are located within California, with a notoriously high housing market.

 The poverty issue is not always as simple as many of us may think it is.
-That is why we must continue to study poverty and learn about it to have compassion towards those who may be suffering in poverty.
+That is why we must continue studying poverty and learn about it to have compassion toward those suffering in poverty.